shegx01/open_code_config/ogc/control/commands/generic/worktrees.md

 ### Cleanup Operations

-When $ARGUMENTS includes "cleanup" or "prune":
+When $ARGUMENTS includes "cleanup" or "prune"

-1. **Safety check**: Confirm no uncommitted changes in worktrees to be removed
+1. **Safety check** - Confirm no uncommitted changes in worktrees to be removed
 2. Identify branches that no longer exist remotely
 3. Check for worktrees with untracked important files
 4. Remove corresponding worktrees safely with confirmation